midknight41/map-factory/README.md

 ### Transformations
 More complicated transformations can be handled by providing a function.
 The selected source data will be passed to the function.

+Note: If you supply a transform it will **always get executed** even if the source field does not exist.

 ```js
 const createMapper = require("map-factory");
 const assert = require("assert");